centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 ---

-HopeTwitter consist of tweets collected from the Twitter API using a stopword list and consists of 32.5 million tweets across 538,398 unique users.
-HopeTwitter include tweets from 2019-01-01 to 2021-04-30.
+HopeTwitter consists of tweets collected from the Twitter API using a stopword list and consists of 32.5 million tweets across 538,398 unique users.
+HopeTwitter includes tweets from 2019-01-01 to 2021-04-30.

 HopeTwitter, have been filtered to only include Danish tweets.
 Similarly, HopeTwitter